In Partnership with the Columbia Global Centers | Europe in Paris

 Classes are 4 hours each (with breaks).
 Monday to Wednesday, classes include lectures and film screenings.
 Thursdays feature meetings with notable figures from the French industry.
 In addition to class time, students will be invited to attend additional excursions, for example to the Cinematheque Française or to a special preview of a new film.
 Celebratory receptions with special guests will bookend the beginning and end of our course.

 Students write four 2-3 page essays on four (of the 12) films to be screened for the course.
 There will be a final “take home” exam, based on questions arising from the course.

 Columbia Global Centers | Europe in Paris

 The program takes place at the Columbia Global Centers l Europe, in historic Reid Hall.
 Launched in March 2010, the Center is currently directed by Paul LeClerc, former President of the New York Public Library.
 Located in the heart of the Montparnasse district of Paris, the buildings surround a beautiful private interior courtyard and garden measuring 9,000 square feet.
 The facilities also include a small reference library, classrooms, two large conference rooms, and administrative offices.
-The Center, which has full WIFI coverage, is open Monday - Saturday from 8 AM - 10 PM.

 Students are responsible for international airfare, most meals, and other costs related to your stay in Paris.
 Round-trip airfare from New York City to Paris is estimated at $1,400.
 While spending on meals and other items during your stay in Paris will vary considerably depending on your budget and choices, students can expect to spend approximately $40/day on meals throughout the month of the program.
 The dorm provides a communal kitchen with basic appliances and personal food storage, and there are nearby food markets for groceries.